Vicious (TV series)

-Vicious is a British television sitcom that premiered 29 April 2013 on ITV.
-The series starred Ian McKellen and Derek Jacobi as Freddie and Stuart, an elderly gay couple who have been together for 50 years but endure a love–hate relationship.
+Vicious is a British television sitcom created by Mark Ravenhill and Gary Janetti.
+Ian McKellen and Derek Jacobi star as Freddie and Stuart, an elderly gay couple who have been together for 50 years but endure a love–hate relationship.
+Frances de la Tour, Iwan Rheon, Marcia Warren, and Philip Voss also star as their circle of friends.

-The show was initially developed by the British playwright, Mark Ravenhill.
-The series was written by Gary Janetti, an American whose credits include Will & Grace and Family Guy.
+The series premiered on ITV on 29 April 2013, and aired in the United States on PBS.

 Series overview

-Vicious is set around the lives of aging partners Freddie and Stuart, who have lived together in their Covent Garden flat for 49 years.
-Freddie was a struggling actor and Stuart worked in a bar when they first met.
-While Stuart is now retired and manages the household, Freddie still takes acting jobs occasionally and waits for his unlikely breakthrough.
-Their lives consist of entertaining their frequent guests, making sure that their aged dog Balthazar is still breathing, and hurling antagonising comments towards each other.
+Vicious is set around the lives of partners Freddie and Stuart, an aging gay couple in a Covent Garden flat with their elderly dog Balthazar.
+Freddie was a struggling actor and Stuart worked in a bar when they first met, but the latter has retired and now manages the household while Freddie still takes acting jobs occasionally and waits for his unlikely breakthrough.
+But over their 48-year relationship, the couple have developed a love/hate relationship of hurling insulting, spiteful remarks with underlying compassion and loyalty.
+They frequently host their friends — Violet, Penelope, and Mason — while hurling antagonising comments towards each other and their friends, and making sure that their dog is still breathing.